reedanders/veho-evaluation-client/README.md

 ### Limitations

-Below are some of the items I didn't finish within the alloted 6 hours, but I still wanted the app mostly complete and worked more an hour more to complete them.
-(There was an useEffect warning I just needed to finish...)
+Below are some of the items I didn't finish within the allotted 6 hours, but I still wanted the app mostly complete and worked an hour more to complete them.
 You can find this _almost_ complete branch here:

 ```
 git checkout complete